Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 Another prediction: show budgets will not increase.
 Not by 3%.
 Not by 1%.
 Agencies will continue to collect their existing packaging fees.
 Since future negotiations cannot consider their impact, a hypothetical 3% that was never on the table cannot logically materialize.

-New staff positions will not emerge from the mathematical fiction of this dividend.
+New staff positions will never emerge from the mathematical fiction of this dividend.
 Writer compensation may cease to plummet, but only because no one can pay us under scale.

 8) We have created a climate of fear surrounding this issue to suppress debate

-I’ve spoken to many writers who feel exactly as I do on these issues.
+I’ve spoken to many writers who feel exactly as I do.
 They have questions and misgivings the Board and the NegCom have failed to address or simply brushed off.
-They are worried and anxious and frankly, a little pissed off.
+They are worried and anxious and frankly, kinda pissed.

-Meanwhile, guild “information meetings” turn into pep rallies where the message is made clear that dissent will not be tolerated.
+Meanwhile, guild “information meetings” turn into pep rallies where we see that dissent will not be tolerated.

 Our leadership make speeches that appeal to emotions, not logic.
 We are inundated with countless statements from anonymous sources.
 We encourage writers to hate our agents and inculcate an “us vs. them” mentality.
-Trolls are set free on comments sections on Deadline or in forums to send the message that disagreement is not honest, ????but heresy and heresy is a crime.
+Trolls are set free on comments sections on Deadline or in forums letting it be known that disagreement is not honest but heresy, and heresy is a crime.

 Profligate mention of Rule 23 (with questionable legal basis) suggests that dissent will be met with ostracism.
 Offenders will become un-people.
-Leadership can insist up and down that nothing is farther from the truth, but zealots take the instruction and run with it.
+Leadership can insist up and down that nothing is farther from the truth, but the zealots our tone has radicalized don’t care.

 In short, we’ve stayed on message with flawless discipline.
 The message is “shut up.”